XSSpark/l4re_wiki/BUILDING.md

     [somedir] cd l4
     [somedir/l4] $ make B=../build-i386
     [somedir/l4] $ cd ../build-i386
-    [somedir/build-i386] $ make config    # Merely exit and save the default configuration
+    [somedir/build-i386] $ make config    # Make sure to select the X86-32 target architecture and exit

-Note that by choosing the default configuration, you are going to build L4Re for x86.
+Note that you need to choose the X86-32 target architecture before saving the configuration in order to build L4Re for x86.
 Also note that the build directory can be arbitrary. *build-i386* is used as an example here.

 The build directory is now ready and you can build the L4Re binaries: